jamesrenfro/sharealike/README.md

 	> python manage.py runserver

 	You can also do the following, before starting the server, to add your own settings, start up using Celery, use Postgres as your database, etc.

-	Optional Step:
 	> cp poochable/local_settings.template poochable/local_settings.py
-	> edit local_settings.py as necessary, including AWS credentials, etc.

 ## Configuring to use S3 and CloudFront to store and distribute images